RobKenis/rob-kenis-dot-dev/docs/web-security-2025/day-2.md

 - Don't use OIDC implicit and resource owner password flow.
 Use authorization code and client credentials flow
   - Authorization code for users, client credentials for machine jobs
 - Use PKCE to validate that a started flow is finished by the same identity. _PKCE replaces the state parameter_
+- Never use the access_token in de frontend, don't decrypt it.
+We assume that it's a JWT, but there are not guarantees

 ## Security Token Service Deployment Models

 - SaaS like Okta and Auth0
 - Self-hosted like Keycloak
 - Middleware like IdentityServer

+## BFF

+Send cookies to BFF, BFF authenticates wit STS, so no tokens are exposed in frontend and no tokens can be accessed by JS.

+## Access Tokens

+There are self-contained tokens which contain full information and short tokens which contain a reference to the real information.
+With the reference token, you can introspect the token and retrieve the list of claims: <https://www.oauth.com/oauth2-servers/token-introspection-endpoint/>.

+Spring has built-in support for this: <https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/opaque-token.html>.

+The signature in self-contained tokens is created using the private key of the STS.
+Then the API can use the public key of the STS to validate that the JWT was signed by the STS.

+> Always always always validate the signature of the JWT!

+### Which token to use

+Reference tokens can be revoked at any time.
+When revoking the token, the introspection endpoint will immediately return `active: false`.
+Self-contained is more performant, since less network requests.

+The lifetime of a self-contained access token is until the token expires, there's no way to revoke this earlier.

+> Never ever ever cache reference tokens!
+Only for batch requests, but that's the only exception!

 ## Links